Rothfive/Tortoise_cloud/Training.md

 * **!**NOTE**!**: be very careful with naively trusting how well the audio is segmented.
 Be sure to manually curate how well they were segmented

+### WhisperX

+The web UI also offers support for using [`m-bain/whisperx`](https://github.com/m-bain/whisperX/) as a transcription backend.

+With it, you can leverage its VAD filter, batching, and diarization features for faster and accurate transcriptions.
+Unfortunately, all of these require a HF token, and accepting agreements (consult the whisperx repo for details on doing that).

 ### Phonemizer

 **!**NOTE**!**: use of [`phonemizer`](https://github.com/bootphon/phonemizer) requires `espeak-ng` installed, or an equivalent backend.
 Any errors thrown from it are an issue with `phonemizer` itself.